curv3d/curv/README.rst

   Also, on a pre-Metal system (hardware from 2011 or earlier), some Curv programs may not work correctly due to the GPU.)
 * On Windows, you can use `MSYS <https://www.msys2.org/>`_ to build and run a native executable.
-  Alternatively, you can use `Windows Subystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>` for building and running non-natively.
-However, this alternative is vastly inferior to MSYS since WSL has no GPU support so far, which forces us to fall back to software rendering.
+  Alternatively, you can use `Windows Subystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_ for building and running non-natively.
+However, this alternative is much slower than MSYS since WSL has no GPU rendering support so far, which forces us to fall back to software rendering.
 See `issue #88`_ for details.
 * Raspberry Pi isn't supported yet.